 The objective of the PhD program is to provide students with comprehensive training taking a strongly evolutionary and comparative approach to human adaptations and their evolution.
 Faculty research spans a broad range of approaches aimed at understanding the evolution of humans and their closest primate relatives.
-Our interdisciplinary approach includes field and/or laboratory programs in endocrinology, human behavioral biology and ecology, ape behavioral ecology and biology, disease ecology and cultural dynamics, human and primate paleobiology, experimental functional and developmental anatomy, and the genetics and genomics of humans and primates.
+Our interdisciplinary approach includes field and/or laboratory programs in endocrinology, human behavioral biology and ecology, ape behavioral ecology and biology, human and primate paleobiology, experimental functional and developmental anatomy, and the genetics and genomics of humans and primates.

-Our PhD program is small, admitting each year only a few students with good backgrounds in evolutionary biology and with research interests that correspond with those of ours.
+Our PhD program is small, admitting each year only a few students with good backgrounds in evolutionary biology and with research interests that correspond with those of our faculty.
 Applicants must hold a Bachelor’s degree, ordinarily with distinction, and take the verbal, quantitative, and analytical aptitude tests of the Graduate Record Examination (GRE).
 Successful applicants normally have strong backgrounds in math and sciences, particularly in biology, some acquaintance with statistics, and some laboratory or field research experience.
 We look for students with high grade-point averages, strong letters of recommendations from professors, and high GRE scores.
-Application for admission is submitted at www.gsas.harvard/apply.edu/.
+Application for admission is submitted at www.gsas.harvard.edu.

 Students admitted to the PhD program receive full tuition and ten months of living support for the first four years and a final year of dissertation completion support.
 In the first two years they receive their living support as stipends; in the third and fourth years, as teaching or research fellowships.
 They also receive two-month summer research awards for the summers following the first four years in graduate school.
 Dissertation completion support is available as soon as the student is prepared to finish the dissertation, ordinarily in the fifth or sixth year.
-Progress is reviewed annually and financial awards are contingent upon students making satisfactory progress in the program.
+Progress is reviewed annually, and financial awards are contingent upon students making satisfactory progress in the program.